 It all starts from the raw materials required to create tangible garments.
 It takes an enormous amount of water to create one t-shirt and many pesticides to grow cotton for clothing.
 Water bodies like oceans receive tons of microplastics every year due to the washing of clothes.
 Then after the end of usage, they end up in landfills every year.
 At every step of the fashion industry, pollution occurs leading to a grave situation.

-There are many ways in which high-end fashion brands can imbue green living into their culture.
+There are many ways in which high-end fashion brands like yours can imbue green living into their culture.
 Some of them include recycling, using organic fibers, and neutralization of carbon and water footprints.
 But fashion enthusiasts and critics are interested in emerging digital trends in the sector and their sustainable potential.

-Evolving Topography of Fashion Industry
+Evolving Topography of the Fashion Industry

 One of the major changes that took in the traditional fashion industry is digital clothing.
 Digital garbs are created using advanced technologies like 3D on computers.
 Unlike tangible garments, digital garbs do not exist in real life and they exist only in virtual forms.